Hulidex/k8s_automated_deployment/README.md

 of the pod in different nodes of the cluster, is the replicaset's job to creates, removes and distribute the pod in order to met the desired state.

+> [!WARNING]
-BUT we need to notice something, we don't usually create replicaset objects directly, we use an intermediate controller object that offer a higher layer of abstraction called Deployment.
+> We don't usually create replicaset objects
+> directly.
+We use an intermediate controller object that offer a higher layer
+> of abstraction called `Deployment`.

 #### Deployment